The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

-Various other federal and cantonal laws also apply, such as the Environmental Protection Act (Umweltschutzgesetz), the Noise Control Act (Lärmschutzverordnung), the Clean Air Act (Luftreinhalteverordnung), the Water Protection Law (Gewässerschutzgesetz), the Energy Law (Energiegesetz), etc.
+Various other federal and cantonal laws also apply, such as the Environmental Protection Act (Umweltschutzgesetz), the Noise Control Act (Lärmschutzverordnung), the Clean Air Act (Luftreinhalteverordnung), the Water Protection Law (Gewässerschutzgesetz) and the Energy Law (Energiegesetz).

 The building permit application must be filed with the competent authority (typically the municipal authority), which will publish it if all formal requirements are met.
 The building permit must be granted if the project complies with all applicable regulations.

 Third parties that are affected by the project (eg, neighbours) and organisations entitled to appeal may object.